-It is common knowledge that good oral hygiene is essential to the health of your teeth.
+When it comes to Women’s Health Issues and Health Issues in general, it is common knowledge that good oral hygiene is essential to your overall health and health of your teeth.
 In addition to this, studies have shown that this is more common in women.
 There are numerous gum diseases that have been linked to certain health problems that only affect women.
 Due to the fact that gum disease is a bacterial infection, the bacteria can enter the bloodstream and cause any of the following health complications:

 Stroke: The findings of one study revealed that there is a link between oral infections and stroke.

 Heart disease: People who suffer from some gum diseases are twice as likely to contact a fatal heart attack.
 It should be known that heart attack is the number one killer of women in America.